 If your budget is a bit tight, the Captain recommends Hotel ‘t Putje: the rooms are a bit spartan but the staff are lovely and the hotel’s location is ideal.

 But if you want to treat yourself, you should definitely consider Heritage Hotel: it is both somptuous, intimate and welcoming, perfect for a luxurious stay in Bruges.

-Captain Ulysses warmly recommends Skyscanner to book your flights to Bruges, You’ll be able to compare countless offers to find the best deal.
+✈️ Flights: Captain Ulysses warmly recommends Skyscanner to book your flights to Bruges.
+You’ll be able to compare countless offers to find the best deal.
 If your dates are flexible, you can also compare prices over several months to find the cheapest flights possible.
 Bruges is also easily accessible by train and bus.
-To book your tickets, Captain Ulysses highly recommends Trainline, which allows you to book tickets from 207 train and bus companies in 44 different countries.
+To book your tickets, the Captain highly recommends Trainline, which integrates the offer of 207 train and bus companies in 44 countries.